Aline86/static_cms/README.md

 # Prototype created to understand react and typescript before migrating to next.js and implementing material/ui components and in-builts components from shadcn/ui.

 In this prototyped version, all components and design are made from scratch.
 This is a testing project.
+Typescript types still have to be completed.

 ## What the CMS can actually do for the moment